Housing Guides

 When it comes to parking, each area will have its own set of rules.
 Off-site parking can add time to a daily journey, so it’s crucial to know ahead of time what the situation is.
 Some hospitals or healthcare facilities charge fees for parking in staff lots, while others provide shuttle service to and from lots farther distant from the facility.

-Most travel nurses declare a home base (which allows them to receive the additional stipends because they are only considered to be “traveling” if their destinations are a certain distance from their homes) and usually have financial obligations related to that home base, family members, or personal finances such as loans, medical expenses, transportation, and so on.
+Most travel medical professionals declare a home base (which allows them to receive the additional stipends because they are only considered to be “traveling” if their destinations are a certain distance from their homes) and usually have financial obligations related to that home base, family members, or personal finances such as loans, medical expenses, transportation, and so on.

 Furnished apartments should include all essential items, such as tables, seats, lights, and mattresses.
 Except in places where it is difficult to bring a car, travelers must carry their own cooking supplies, devices, and linens.

-Your housing may be located close to the medical facilities, but is it safe?
+Your temporary housing may be located close to the medical facilities, but is it safe?
 Do basic research regarding the neighborhood where you’re going to live before accepting any travel nursing job.

 Housing Stipend Considerations